Mid-South Scholastic Art Awards

 When is the regional celebration and exhibition?

-The 2016 Mid-South Scholastic Exhibition will be on view January 28, 2017 – February 26, 2017.
-As of the 2016 program year, only Gold Key winning artworks will be included in the exhibition.
+The 2022 Mid-South Scholastic Exhibition will be on view at the Brooks Museum of Art from Saturday, January 22 – Sunday, February 20, 2022.
+Only Gold Key winning artworks will be included in the exhibition.

 May I bring my class to view the exhibition?